 The benefits of becoming a supporter include: a monthly email newsletter, monthly meetings and the opportunity to have your say on cycling matters.

-To join fill in the contact form and tick the box for the question about joining or click on the orange sign up for our newsletter above.
+To join fill in the contact form and tick the box for the question about joining or click on the orange sign up for our newsletter below.
 Please also tell us which part of the Taunton area you live in.

 Who runs TACC?

 We are all volunteers.The campaign is currently run by a core group of 19 members who decide what actions the group takes and what events we run.
 Some members are in one of the two TACC sub-groups which meet every month.

 The infrastructure group work on design standards, planning applications and our plans for the cycle network.
 Members of that group now meet County Council officers every two months to discuss cycle schemes and funding.
 The communications group work on promoting TACC including e-communication, membership, our website, press releases and events.
 New members are always welcome to join either of these sub-groups.

 How can I get involved?

 If you are willing to get involved, then we can have a real impact on cycling conditions in the Taunton Area and improve the local environment.